The Fairytaler

-The Fairytaler (Der var engang...) is a 2002 Danish animated television series based on the fairy tales of Hans Christian Andersen.
-It was also the second anthology series adapted from Hans Christian Andersen's works right after Andersen Stories ended.
+The Fairytaler (Der var engang...) is an animated television series based on the fairy tales of Hans Christian Andersen.
+It was the second anthology series adapted from Hans Christian Andersen's works after Andersen Stories.

+The series premiered in Germany on Super RTL on November 30, 2003.
+In Denmark, it debuted on May 13, 2004, on DR1 with two episodes, and then resumed on December 27.

 An English dub was eventually produced in later years.